HobnobMancer/cazomevolve/README.md

 ## Current Developments

 This section of the README lists the areas that are currently being worked upon and expanded:
-- Retrieval of genomic accessions from which proteins catalogued within CAZy are derived from, and the associated taxonomic data of the source organism
-    - Working on batch quering NCBI to minimise the number of calls made to NCBI.Entrez

 <p>&nbsp;</p>